Microsoft Teams bots and AI agents - Claude/OpenAI, Adaptive Cards, Graph API

 Suggestions

-Add concrete action verbs describing what the skill does, e.g., 'Builds Microsoft Teams bots and AI agents, designs Adaptive Cards, integrates with Microsoft Graph API for user and channel management.'
+Add concrete action verbs describing what the skill does, e.g., 'Builds and deploys Microsoft Teams bots and AI agents, designs Adaptive Cards for interactive messaging, integrates with Microsoft Graph API for user and channel data.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about creating Teams bots, building Teams apps, designing Adaptive Cards, or integrating with Microsoft Graph API.'
+Add an explicit 'Use when...' clause with trigger terms, e.g., 'Use when the user wants to create a Teams bot, build a Teams chatbot, design Adaptive Cards, or integrate AI (Claude/OpenAI) into Microsoft Teams.'

 | Dimension | Reasoning | Score |